Tilicho Peak Expedition - 35 Days

 Tilicho Peak Expedition - 35 Days Overview

-The Tilicho Peak Expedition is a wonderful holiday tour that takes one through the spectacular Annapurna and to the top of one of the fascinating peaks in Nepal.
+The Tilicho Peak Expedition is a wonderful holiday tour.
+It takes trekkers and climbers through the spectacular Annapurna.
+To the top of one of the fascinating peaks in Nepal.

-Tilicho – at an altitude of 7135m, amazing view of the Annapurna and Dhaulagiri ranges, and the highest lake of its kind, Tilicho Lake.
+Tilicho Peak 7,135m Expedition offers an amazing view.
+You find a breathtaking view of the Annapurna and Dhaulagiri ranges.
+It leads to the highest lake of its kind, Tilicho Lake.

-From Kathmandu, the trip starts with a rich introduction to cultural wealth, followed by a scenic drive to the trek starting point in Chamje.
+Our Tilicho Peak expedition itinerary includes 35 days.
+From Kathmandu, the trip starts with a rich introduction to cultural wealth.
+It is then followed by a scenic drive to the trek starting point in Chamje.

-Eventually, the trekkers rise upwards through lush river valleys, forests, and ancient villages to high-altitude areas of increasingly stark, rugged beauty.
+Eventually, the Tilicho Peak climbing package rises upwards.
+The travels lead to lush river valleys, forests, and ancient villages.
+Finally, reaches the high-altitude areas of increasingly stark, rugged beauty.

-A number of famous villages are included on the expedition route, namely Chamje, Bagarchhap, and Manang, which give extensive exposure to local Gurung and Tibetan-influenced cultures.
+Several famous villages are included on the expedition route.
+It takes travelers through Chamje, Bagarchhap, and Manang.
+It gives extensive exposure to local Gurung and Tibetan-influenced cultures.

-A rest and acclimatization day at Manang helps in adjusting the climbers to the high altitude towards Tilicho Base Camp.
+A rest and acclimatization day at Manang helps in adjusting to the high altitude.
+Following it, the journey leads towards Tilicho Base Camp.

-A large number of climbers reach the area to climb various icefalls, glaciers, and steep ridges, with the Sherpa guides focusing on increasing the technical levels besides acclimatizing at several points along the trail.
+Climbers reach the area to climb various icefalls, glaciers, and steep ridges.
+Sherpa guides focus on increasing the technical levels.
+Also, they help climbers acclimatize at several points along the trail.

 Tilicho Peak reaches a height of 7,135 meters above sea level.
-This peak is considered highly technical and is situated in the Annapurna region of Nepal.
+This peak is considered highly technical.
+The trip takes place in the Annapurna region of Nepal.

-It is famous for its proximity to Tilicho Lake, the highest and most famous lake in the world at such an altitude of about 4,919 meters above sea level.
+It is famous for its proximity to Tilicho Lake.
+It is the highest and most famous lake in the world, at an altitude of about 4,919 meters above sea level.

-Tilicho Peak calls for particular interest in the climbers' world because it offers one of the least crowded yet very rewarding Himalayan summits.
+Tilicho Peak calls for particular interest in the climbers' world.
+Annapurna region peak climbing offers one of the least crowded yet very rewarding Himalayan summits.

 Location and Geography